yichifauzi/ConvertJavaTextureToBedrock/README.md

 Some conversions of HD texture packs may takes a while

+Shaders or Optifine or are not supported, only Vanilla!

 This project is inspired by the no longer continued [PCTexture2PE](https://github.com/rodrigojxd/PCTexture2PE)

 It supports to convert blocks, items, entities, paintings, particles, map icons, mob effects and hotbar